lillianwang112/chinese-learning-app/README.md

 <details>
 <summary><strong>What are the buttons at the bottom of each deck?</strong></summary>
 <br>
-Blue pencil = Edit deck, Green = Export/Download, Red = Delete entire deck
+Blue pencil = Edit deck, Green = Export/Download, Red = Delete entire deck.
 </details>

 <details>
 <summary><strong>Can I delete cards I already know?</strong></summary>
 <br>
 Yes!
-Click the edit (pencil) button on a deck, then delete individual cards you don't need.
+Click the edit (pencil) button on a deck, then use bulk select to remove multiple cards at once, or delete them individually.
 </details>

 <details>